foretix/irssi-blowfish-docker/README.md

 # Install

-`docker pull foretix/irssi-blowfish-2019:latest`
+`docker pull foretix/irssi-blowfish-docker:latest`

 # Run

-`docker run -v /yourfolder:/home/user/.irssi irssi-blowfish-2019`
+`docker run -v /yourfolder:/home/user/.irssi irssi-blowfish-docker`

 Note: `/load fish` command is executed immediately on start, so there is no need to load fish extension manually.